CRSP Survivor-Bias-Free US Mutual Fund Guide for CRSPSift

 The CRSP Mutual Fund Database was created in 3 stages.

 The original CRSP Mutual Fund Database contained open-end mutual fund data beginning December 1961 through December 1995.
 The database was developed by Mark M. Carhart for his 1995 dissertation submitted to the Graduate School of Business entitled, “Survivor Bias and Persistence in Mutual Fund Performance,” to fill a need for lacking data coverage.
 Funding of the original project was provided by Eugene F. Fama and the Center for Research in Security Prices.

 The Center for Research in Security Prices continued Mr. Carhart’s work after his graduation.
 Historical data in the database were collected from printed sources, including the Fund Scope Monthly Investment Company Magazine, the Investment Dealers Digest Mutual Fund Guide, Investor’s Mutual Fund Guide, the United and Babson Mutual Fund Selector, and the Wiesenberger Investment Companies Annual Volumes.

 The data were compiled into an annual list of active mutual fund names and attributes, along with organizational history such as name changes, mergers, and liquidations.
 Monthly returns were calculated back to January 1962.
 Funds that were not in the Wiesenberger Investment Companies Annual Volumes or other printed materials were added, although instances of this were rare.
 As the last step in this second stage, the data were checked against original and secondary sources for any unusual entries and typographical errors.

-Beginning with the December 2007 iteration of the database, current and historical data back to August of 1998 are provided electronically by Lipper and Thomson Reuters.
+Beginning with the December 2007 iteration of the database, current and historical data back to August of 1998 are provided electronically by Lipper and Refinitiv.
 New fund style data items have been added to the original database.